- visitnatives

 The Maasai are called Maasai after their particular speech, Maa.
-Maa language belongs to the Nilo-Saharan language group spoken by about 900,000 people in southern Kenya and northern Tanzania.
-Maa language differs from the numerous Bantu languages which are commonly spoken in Tanzania and Kenya, like Swahili.
+Maa belongs to the Nilo-Saharan language group, and about 900,000 people speak it in southern Kenya and northern Tanzania.
+Maa language differs from the numerous Bantu languages in Tanzania and Kenya, like Swahili.
 Maa is not spoken by the Maasai people only.
-Other East African groups speak it too, like Samburu and Parakuyu.
-But they all have their dialect.
+Other East African groups, like Samburu and Parakuyu, talk about it, too.
+But they all have their own dialect.
 Maa is a tone language known as ‘tongue root harmony.’
-Traditionally Maa language was oral language only with no written form, but nowadays, you can find books and dictionaries written in Maa.
-But you may notice that written form may be a little different.
+Traditionally, the Maa language was an oral language with no written form, but nowadays, you can find books and dictionaries written in Maa.
+However, you may notice that the written form may be a little different.

-We are all able to learn foreign languages.
-Learning a foreign language is fun, gives you a challenge, sharpens your mind, and can increase the size of your brain.
-But most importantly, it's a way to make a connection with the Maasai people you meet in Tanzania and Kenya.
-When Maasai encounter each other, the greeting is very detailed.
-They ask each other about their children, their animals, their people at home, and other related issues, including the weather.
+Learning a foreign language can be a fun and rewarding experience.
+It provides a mental challenge and can even increase the size of your brain.
+Most importantly, it's a way to connect with the Maasai people you may encounter in Tanzania and Kenya.
+When Maasai greet each other, they engage in detailed conversations, asking about each other's children, animals, people at home, and other related matters, including the weather.

-The Maasai have many phrases to greet people according to their status in Maasai society.
-Different ways to greet depends if the person is a child, a circumcised or not, a girl or a boy, a young wife or an older woman, a warrior or a young elder, etc. Moreover, it depends are you greeting one person or many at one time.
-However, don't worry, we teach you a few easy ways that you can learn fast and use them while staying with the Maasai.
-We don't go into the grammatical structure as it's quite difficult.
+The Maasai have a diverse array of greetings, each one tailored to the individual's status in Maasai society.
+The greetings vary depending on whether the person is a child, circumcised or not, a girl or a boy, a young wife or an older woman, a warrior or a young elder, and more.
+The situation can also influence the greeting, such as whether you are greeting one person or many at once.
+However, rest assured, we will equip you with a handful of straightforward greetings that you can quickly master and confidently use while staying with the Maasai.
+We won't delve into the grammatical structure, as it can be quite complex.

 How to say hello in Maa language